bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ![Alternative text](image.jpg?s=small&ph=right)
 ```

-The start of every name extension is marked by an interrogation mark `?`.
+The start of every image name extension is marked by an interrogation mark `?`.
 Then follows a short parameter key, the equal sign `=` and the parameter value.
 Consecutive key-value pairs are separated by an ampersand `&`.[^1]

 {{< mnote up=17 >}}
 The idea to use the well established syntax for query strings goes back to a suggestion by Joe Mooring in the Hugo forum.
 {{< /mnote >}}

-We can specify a few parameters to a given set of values:
+We can place only these parameters:

 | Parameter | Key | Values |
 |:----|:----|:----|